Korchy/1d_knife_imprint/README.md

 Add-on functionality
 -
+This add-on has the following functional:
-The variation of the "Knife Project" but with casting all edges of the source mesh, not only boundary edges.
+- Knife Imprint - the variation of the "Knife Project" but with casting all edges of the source mesh, not only boundary edges.
+- Selection Project - selects polygons on the active object that overlaps by another selected object in 3D viewport projection.

 Blender version
 -